alexjab/emberbase/README.md

 emberbase
 ```

 Emberbase creates a configuration file named `emberbase_conf.json`.
-It contains the username and password for the administration page as well as the port number of the server.
+It contains the username and password for the administration page (`http://localhost:port`) as well as the port number of the server.
 The default username/password/port is `admin`/`admin`/`8000`.

-The server provides a web interface to manage the database routes, you can access it at `http://host:port` (usually http://localhost:8000).
+The server gets its configuration from the aforementioned config file, but you can override its values with the folowing options:

+  - `-p, --port`: a port number (default is `8000`),
+  - `-u, --username`: a username for the admin interface (default is `admin`),
+  - `-v, --password`: a password for the admin interface (default is `admin`),

+And you can save those values to the configuration file by adding the `-s, --save` flag.

+The order in which settings are applied is the following:

+`command line options` > `configuration file` > `admin/admin/8000`.

-If you need help with the server, write:
+If you need this help from the command line, write:
 ```
 emberbase --help
 ```